farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 - `targetUrl`: the target frame URL to open when a user clicks the notification.
 It must match the domain for which the notification token was issued.
 Max 256 characters.
 - `tokens`: an array of tokens (for that `url`) to send the notification to.
 Max 100 per call.

-Note that client servers may impose a rate limit per `token`, e.g. 5 sends per 5 minutes.
+Note that client servers may impose rate limits per `token`.

 The response from the client server must be an HTTP 200 OK, with a `result` object that contains 3 arrays: